 This sort of alternatives will allow you to repay your loans in smaller increments.
 These options are often the best solution for those young graduates who just secured their first job and are still struggling to balance their finances that come with living independently.

 Now about loan consolidation.
-If you have multiple loan accounts and lenders, you should inquire about loan consolidation.
+If you have multiple loan accounts and lenders, you should inquire about loan consolidation and don’t forget to disconnect your emotions.
 Consolidating loans means that students combine their accounts, to make one payment rather than several.
 There are situations that students are eligible for an extended loan period, which means that they can effectively lower their monthly payments.